sievericcardo/greenhouse_dt_project/smol_runner/README.md

 <br>

+There is one class used as access point to the asset model:

 ### AssetModel

 > This class is used to retrieve the individuals from the asset model (represented by an [OWL ontology](../README.md#greenhouse-asset-model)) and convert them into SMOL objects. <br>
+> It contains one method per asset (Shelf, Pot, Plant, Pump) which returns a list of the corresponding SMOL objects. <br>